persones/chore-izo/README.md

 # chore-izo
-This is how sausages get made
+This is how the sausage is made.